Monday, May 18, 2015

 My greatest fear now is that one day I will forget her.

-I cling to the moments so tightly, for they are all I have to remember.
+I cling to these moments so tightly, for they're all I have to remember.

 Her fire has died, but wait; there’s still a smoldering ember.